website: www.dnmc.co.nz

 https://www.hdc.org.nz/your-rights/the-code-and-your-rights/

 We treat complaints seriously and respond promptly and fairly.
-Every complaint is an opportunity to look carefully at how do things and to see if we can improve the way we provide health care.
+Every complaint is an opportunity to look carefully at how we do things and to see if we can improve the way we provide health care.
 We aim to achieve a mutually satisfactory conclusion and, where appropriate, take action to ensure the situation does not arise again.
 It is helpful if complaints are received as soon as possible after the event.

 Will my treatment be affected?
 No. The complaint process is confidential.
 We do require details so that we may investigate a matter fully.